Tierra Whack – WHACK’S MUSEUM (Album Review)

 1. QUEENS CROWN

 What makes the song hit so hard is how relatable the message is.
-Sometimes personal growth means outgrowing certain situations, and not everyone is going to celebrate your success.
+Sometimes personal growth means outgrowing certain situations, and not everyone will celebrate your success.
 Tierra addresses that reality with confidence and honesty, making this one of the strongest tracks on the project.

 SONG BY SONG RATING